 In 1969, Hyrum C. Brough, a son of Samuel Richard Brough, founded the Samuel Richard Brough Family Organization (SRBFO).
 From 1979 to 1982, the SRBFO operated alongside the Brough Family Organization-which was incorporated in 1979 in Utah as the Richard Brough Family Organization (RBFO) and approved in 1979 as a non-profit organization by the IRS (IRS #94-2612574).
 In 1983, the SRBFO was fully merged into the RBFO (and the SRBFO's existence as a separate corporation was allowed to expire in 2005).
 In February 2011, the RBFO changed its on-line identity to the Brough Family Organization (BFO).

-The Brough Family Organization (BFO) operates under the direction and support of the non-profit Richard Brough Family Organization (RBFO)--which was named after Richard Brough (1786-1873) of England.
-From 1918 to 2020 the BFO held reunions in a number of different locations.
-It now encourages BFO members to hold parent or grandparent reunions.
+The BFO operates under the direction and support of the non-profit Richard Brough Family Organization (RBFO)--which was named after Richard Brough (1786-1873) of England.
+From 1918 to 2020 the BFO held reunions in different locations.
+It now encourages its members to hold their own parent or grandparent reunions.

 Today the BFO conducts genealogical and historical research into Brough families throughout the world, supports DNA studies, produces publications and videos, identifies military memorials, erects historical monuments, preserves family documents, and participates in family history conferences.

-Since its inception the RBFO has received financial contributions and support from its members.
-During the past five decades the RBFO has spent about 70% of its finances on genealogical research, about 15% on the printing of books and other written materials and the production of CD's, DVDs and videos, and about 15% on postage, stationary, office supplies, computer typography, Internet and web related costs, government registration fees, and reunions.
-Currently the RBFO has no debt and maintains a positive balance in accordance with financial objectives determined annually by its Board of Trustees.
+The RBFO has no paid employees and its officers serve voluntarily.
+Since its inception the RBFO has received financial support from its members and has spent over 80% of its finances on genealogical research, with remaining funds used to pay for the publishing of books and videos, postage, stationary, office supplies, computer typography, Internet and web expenses, government registration fees, organizational reunions and family history conferences.
+Currently the RBFO has no debt and maintains a positive balance in accordance with financial objectives determined annually by its officers.
 All financial contributions are greatly appreciated and are tax-deductible in the United States.
 Please mail contributions to: Brough Family Organization, 6563 South Afterglow Lane, West Valley City, Utah, 84081, USA.
 Contributions can also be sent via PayPal.

 On an annual basis, the RBFO files Form 990-N or "Annual Electronic Filing Reguirements for Small Exempt Organizations" to comply with Internal Revenue Service (IRS) reporting requirements and to maintain its tax exampt status.
 The IRS has accepted the tax return for the current year and the RBFO tax exempt status remains intact.